sigmasaur/AwSW-it/README.md

 * At line 1016: Unfolded *&* → *and*, for elegance and to match line 3192.
 * At line 1264-1266: Corrected future tenses to conditional, as we're supposedly talking of the yet speculative case where the player character doesn't go through the portal as per `Emera`'s resolve.
 * At line 1346: Unfolded *10* → *ten*, for elegance.
-* At line 1346: *Hiroshima* → *atomic*, for elegance, not to mention we're supposedly addressing `Bryce` and `Emera`, who can't possibly know about it; the resulting expression reads better without loss of meaning.
+* At line 1346: *Hiroshima* → *atomic*, for elegance; we're also supposedly addressing `Bryce` and `Emera`, who can't possibly know about it; lastly, the resulting expression reads better without loss of meaning.
 * At line 1383: Unfolded *15%* → *fifteen percent*, for elegance.
 * At line 1476, 3366, 4338: Corrected simple dash to em-dash.
 * At line 1482: Corrected *under consideration* → *into consideration*.